9 Cape Town Beaches: The Best Spots For A Great Escapade

 Cape Town Itinerary for 1, 3, or 5 Days

-Now, tell me – what is your favourite beach activity?
+Now, tell me – what is your favorite beach activity?
 I’d love to hear from you in the comments below!